 - Additional Information: education, occupation, major life events, chronic illnesses, social behaviors, nature of family relationships, emotional relationships, social relationships, alcoholism, depression, diseases, alliances, and living situations (GenoPro, 2017).

 By including this additional information, the therapist and client(s) can work together to identify patterns in the family history that may have influenced the client’s current emotions and behaviors.
 Sometimes the simple act of mapping out and observing this information can make clear things that were previously unnoticed.

 The information on emotional relationships can include points of interest and any aspects of the relationship that may have impacted the client(s), such as whether the relationship is marked by abuse, whether a marriage is separated or intact, if a relationship is characterized by love or indifference, whether a relationship could be considered “normal” or dysfunctional, etc.

 This exercise could be completed individually, but it is likely to be most effective when completed in conjunction with a qualified professional.

-The Seven Principles for Making Marriage Work: A Practical Guide from the Country’s Foremost Relationship Expert by John M. Gottman
+1. The Seven Principles For Making Marriage Work: A practical guide from the international bestselling relationship expert – John Gottman

 This is an excellent read for any non-professionals who wish to learn more about what family therapy can do for couples.

 Another entry from Dr. Gottman, this book provides an in-depth look at the inner workings of marriage and gives advice on how to ensure that your marriage is one of the successful ones.

-3. Family Therapy: Concepts and Methods by Michael P. Nichols and Sean Davis
+3. Family Therapy: Concepts and Methods – Michael Nichols and Sean Davis

 Those with only a casual interest in family therapy may not find much of interest in this book, but anyone who wishes to gain a deeper understanding of the theory and practice of family therapy will find this book invaluable.

-4. Essential Skills in Family Therapy: From the First Termination by JoEllen Patterson, Lee Williams, Todd M. Edwards, Larry Chamow, Claudi Grauf-Grounds, and Douglas H. Sprenkle
+4. Essential Skills in Family Therapy: From the First Interview to Termination – JoEllen Patterson, Lee Williams, Todd M. Edwards, Larry Chamow, Claudi Grauf-Grounds, and Douglas H. Sprenkle

 The language is simple and accessible, and each chapter provides a guide for students and newly minted therapists who wish to prepare for their first sessions.